ethanabrooks/dissertation/bellman-update-networks.typ

 During testing, we evaluate the model on a randomly generated maze.
 This ensures that all grids are reachable, unlike the training setting in which grids may be walled off in some cases.
-As the results in @fig:walls-regret indicates, the model achieves better generalization performance when trained with lower values of $delta$.
-We also observe a similar generalization gap in @fig:walls-rmse as in @fig:root-mean-sq-error.
+As @fig:walls-regret indicates, the model achieves better generalization performance when trained with lower values of $delta$.
+We also observe a similar generalization gap in @fig:walls-rmse as in
+@fig:root-mean-sq-error.

 === Training without ground-truth targets